Scleral GP contact lenses: How these can help you

 Special-Effect Scleral Contacts

-Sometimes the term "scleral lenses" (or "sclera lenses") also is used to describe special-effect contact lenses that dramatically alter the appearance of the wearer's eyes.
+Sometimes the term "scleral lenses" (or "sclera lenses") also is used to describe costume contact lenses that dramatically alter the appearance of the wearer's eyes.

 However, these costume contact lenses (also called theatrical contact lenses, Halloween contacts or gothic lenses) typically are soft lenses that bear little resemblance to scleral gas permeable contacts — other than their large diameter to fully mask the cornea.
 Also, soft theatrical contacts usually are designed for cosmetic purposes only and not for vision correction.